Have your say – Port of Gladstone Land Use Plan

 The Port overlay is the regulatory instrument that implements the Master Plan under the Ports Act.

-Some development within the Priority Port of Gladstone is regulated by the Port overlay for the Priority Port of Gladstone in addition to GPC’s Land use plans (as shown in section 6 of the Port overlay).
+Some development within the Priority Port of Gladstone is regulated by the Port overlay for the Priority Port of Gladstone, in addition to GPC’s Land use plans (as shown in section 6 of the Port overlay).
 GPC is the regulator of this development assessment under the provisions of the Planning Act 2016.

 State Development Area development schemes

 State Development Areas (SDAs) are areas that have been designated by the Queensland Government under the State Development and Public Works Organisation Act 1971.
-There is an SDA at or adjacent to, both the Port of Gladstone and the Port of Bundaberg.
+There is a SDA at or adjacent to, both the Port of Gladstone and the Port of Bundaberg.

 Development in SDAs is regulated by the Queensland Government in accordance with SDA development schemes.